oleaamot/grouse/INSTALL.md

 ## Makefile

 This option is a wrapper around the maven command.
-To compile the core and start it automatically, from the top level directory:
+To compile the application and start it automatically, from the top level directory run :

     make